 When not hunched over a computer screen, he fills his days as an elementary school teacher, a storyteller, a blogger, a wedding DJ, a minister, a life coach, and a Lord of Sealand.
 He is a former West Hartford Teacher of the Year and a finalist for Connecticut Teacher of the Year.

-Matthew is a 15-time Moth StorySLAM champion and GrandSLAM champion whose stories have been featured on their nationally syndicated Moth Radio Hour and their weekly podcast.
-He has also told stories for The American Life, TED, The Story Collider, The Liar Show, Literary Death Match, The Mouth and others.
-He is the co-founder and producer of Speak Up, a Hartford-based storytelling organization that produces shows throughout New England and teaches storytelling at a variety of venues.
+Matthew is an 18-time Moth StorySLAM champion and three-time GrandSLAM champion whose stories have been featured on their nationally syndicated Moth Radio Hour and their weekly podcast.
+He has also told stories for The American Life, TED, The Story Collider, The Liar Show, Literary Death Match, The Mouth, and many others.
+He is the co-founder and creative director of Speak Up, a Hartford-based storytelling organization that produces shows throughout New England and teaches storytelling at a variety of venues.

 Matthew is married to friend and fellow teacher, Elysha, and they have two children, Clara and Charlie.
 He grew up in the small town of Blackstone, Massachusetts, where he made a name for himself by dying twice before the age of eighteen and becoming the first student in his high school to be suspended for inciting riot upon himself.

 Carol Kaplan is a practicing artist and retired art teacher.
 She’s been married to the same guy for 41 years and raised 3 children, one of whom insists on living in California, where he is holding their only grandson hostage.
 In addition to her teaching career, Carol has run a variety of school and volunteer programs, owned a business, staged events, been an artist-in-residence, exhibited artwork in galleries and museums, and traveled extensively; none of which has prepared her for the terrifying act of standing in front of a microphone.